mmitch/stitch-compute-npm/README.md

   listSeparator: ' '
 };
 stitchComputer.setFormatters(formatters);
-// stitchComputer.adjust_evenly() will now use the new formatters
+// stitchComputer.adjustEvenly() will now use the new formatters
 ```

 Notes: